scottdorman/scottdorman.github.io/_posts/2008/2008-07-19-pdc-for-novices-2008-edition.md

 ### Other UnSessions

-The rest of the UnSessions are either one-time events or don’t fall into any specific categorization.
+The rest of the UnSessions are either one-time events or don't fall into any specific categorization.
 They are:

 **Amazing Scenarios**: These are real customer examples of extreme technology use and are showcased in the Expo area.

 **Ask-the-Experts**: An evening with Microsoft technical experts representing all of the major technologies and areas of the Microsoft platform.
 This is your chance to have some one-on-one time to get questions answered, provide feedback or find out more details on a topic.

 **Microsoft Product Pavilion:** Think of this as the Microsoft product showcase.
-It’s your chance to learn about existing products or technologies as well as new ones that will be released in the coming year.
+It's your chance to learn about existing products or technologies as well as new ones that will be released in the coming year.

 **PDC Lounges:** These are a great way to unwind and help deal with the information overload.
-It’s an open area to relax and talk with people.
-They are located in the “Big Room”, next to the Hands-on-Labs, Expo area and Microsoft Pavilion.
+It's an open area to relax and talk with people.
+They are located in the "Big Room", next to the Hands-on-Labs, Expo area and Microsoft Pavilion.

 # Building Your Schedule